mlswg/mls-protocol/draft-ietf-mls-protocol.md

     be updated by the implementation to include any new proposals added by negotiated group extensions.

-  * PSK proposals are processed later when deriving the `psk_secret` for the Key Schedule.
+  * PreSharedKey proposals are processed later when deriving the `psk_secret` for the Key Schedule.

   * ReInit proposals are not applied.
 They are simply present in the `proposals`